traffordDataLab/corporate_plan/data/poverty/metadata/fuel_poverty.md

 Source: <a href='https://www.gov.uk/government/collections/fuel-poverty-sub-regional-statistics' target='_blank'>Fuel poverty sub-regional statistics, BEIS</a>

- <a href='https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/966517/Fuel_Poverty_Factsheet_2019_data.pdf' target='_blank'>2019 fuel poverty statistics</a> are based on the new Low Income Low Energy Efficiency (LILEE) metric as opposed to the Low Income High Costs (LIHC) metric.
+ <a href='https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/966517/Fuel_Poverty_Factsheet_2019_data.pdf' target='_blank'>2019 and 2020 fuel poverty statistics</a> are based on the new Low Income Low Energy Efficiency (LILEE) metric as opposed to the Low Income High Costs (LIHC) metric.
 Additional fuel poor households were identified by the LILEE metric.

 Data for Trafford compared to the average of 15 similar authorities as defined by the Chartered Institute of Public Finance and Accountancy (CIPFA) in their <a href='https://www.cipfa.org/services/cipfastats/nearest-neighbour-model' target='_blank'>nearest neighbours model</a> from 2019.